XPBytes/media_types-serialization/README.md

     book.description = 'Not available'
     book.description = json['book']['description'] if version >= 2

-    # Make sure not to save here but only save in the controller
+    # Best practise is to only save in the controller.
     book
   end
 end